brevis-network/security-contracts/src/governance/README.md

 The contracts implement a simple trust model where council members (voters) can propose and vote on protocol operations.
 The system features dual thresholds for different security levels and supports extensible proposal forwarders for convenient governance workflows.

+> Note: For a minimal, equal‑weight alternative with immutable voters and parameters, see [SimpleCouncil](./simple-council/SimpleCouncil.sol) and [SimpleAdminCouncil](./simple-council/SimpleAdminCouncil.sol).

 ## Core Components

 ### 1. GovernanceCouncil